atallah-lab/neoplastic-evolution/README.md

 # sim-develop
-An R project developed to simulate transposable element activity in genome evolution.
+An R project developed to simulate transposable element activity in population dynamics.

 ### Background
 ---
 #### Introduction